The Big Con (video game): Gameplay

-The Big Con is an adventure game where players control Ali, a teenager who has to raise money to save her mother's store.
+The Big Con is an adventure game where the player controls Ali, a teenager who has to raise money to save her mother's video rental store.
 In each location, the player has to steal a certain amount of money.
-Once the threshold is reached, the player can continue to explore, or leave the area by talking to Ted.
+Once the threshold is reached, they can continue to explore, or leave the area by talking to Ted.
 Ali can earn money by pickpocketing non-player characters (NPCs).
 Each NPC has an indicator that shows the amount of the cash that they hold.
 To successfully pickpocket a character, the player will have to play a minigame where they must stop a needle in a target area.
 If Ali fails to pickpocket a NPC, she will have to find another disguise before attempting to pickpocket them again.
 If she fails three separate times, she will have to rewind VHS tapes at a video rental store.
 Ali will earn back lost money after completing this task.
 Ali can also earn money by collecting items and selling them to a pawnbroker.
-Ali can also accept side-quests from NPCs.
+Ali can additionally accept sidequests from NPCs.